 The planning stage is a crucial first step.

 The application process for an advanced degree program is often multifaceted.
 You will likely have to sit for a standardized examination such as the Graduate Entrance Exam or Graduate Management Admission Test, as well as seek out recommendations from trusted professors and colleagues and present examples of your undergraduate work.
 One of the most important components of this process, however, is writing your personal statement.
-Typically no more than two pages, personal statements are, according to Carnegie Mellon University, your opportunity to demonstrate to an admissions committee why you feel that you are a good fit for the program in question.
+Typically no more than two pages, personal statements are, according to Carnegie Mellon University, your opportunity to demonstrate to an admissions committee why you feel that for the program in question.

 Given that the expected length of the personal statement is typically short, it can be a challenge writing everything that you wish to say.
 After all, this is your time to make a case for your candidacy, and the impulse to write more will likely be strong.
 Writing an engaging and concise personal statement need not be such a challenge, however.
 By following the simple tips below, you can write a stellar personal statement that really sets you apart from the crowd: